bsanyi/paxtor/README.md

 Paxtor internally builds upon [PaxosKV](https://github.com/bsanyi/paxos_kv) - a key-value store based on the Basic Paxos consensus algorithm.

-Each operation in Paxtor (locking or singleton process) ultimately translates into `PaxosKV.put` operatins, that translate into Basic Paxos rounds that ensure a majority of nodes agree on the cluster's current state.
+Each operation in Paxtor (locking or singleton processes) ultimately translates into `PaxosKV.put` operatins, that translate into Basic Paxos rounds that ensure a majority of nodes agree on the cluster's current state.

 This means:

 - You get **strong consistency guarantees**.
-- You **don't** get "best-effort" delivery like PubSub or gossip-based systems.
+- You **don't** get "best-effort" delivery like PubSubs or gossip-based systems.
 - When the cluster is partitioned, Paxtor will **prefer to wait** for recovery rather than risk inconsistency.
 - When you use Paxtor, you also get PaxosKV features for free.
+Paxtor uses separate bucket, so you don't need to worry about key collisions.

 ----